 BIGGEST WEAKNESS: Misses his mommy and daddy.

-You can view the complete list of Pop Culture Heroes via this link
+You can view the complete list of Pop Culture Heroes via this link.

-) that the recently published issue of Entertainment Weekly featured another listing, ranking the Twenty Scariest Villains.
+Update 2: Thanks to TLC reader Lara, we received word (and scan, available in our galleries) that the recently published issue of Entertainment Weekly featured another listing, ranking the Twenty Scariest Villains.
 Evil Lord Voldemort made the list at number eight, with EW saying the following of Tom Riddle:

 WHY HIM: Cruel with no hope of redemption, Harry Potter’s nemesis (Ralph Fiennes in the films) is an old-school unrepentant, power-hungry, control-freak.
 But his loathing for anyone who doesn’t meet his definition of “normal” is utterly of the moment.